Ishan-Chinchghare/Learning-Management-System/README.md

 ## Contact

-For any inquiries, please contact Zeal Micro Mac at [www.zealmicromac.in].
+For any inquiries, please email us at [chinchghareir@rknec.edu,hussainms@rknec.edu].